Nynxz/3813ict-assignment-1/README.md

   - assigns callbacks to router methods (get, post)
   - handles middleware chain
   - runs 'endware' at the end of the request
-    - Currently logs the response and whether it was successful
+    - Currently logs the request and whether it was successful
-    - eg `[DEBUG]: 200 POST /channel/messages     @ Wed Sep 04 2024 4:58:14 am`\
+    - eg `[DEBUG]: 200 POST /channel/messages     @ Wed Sep 04 2024 4:58:14 am`

 Route files are placed in the directory `routes`.
 These files export a default anonymous function which calls the `registerHTTP` wrapper functions.